ouspg/CompSec/Lab5_ChipWhisperer/README.md

 show()
 ```

-To conclude: Above code snippet takes reference pattern from trace 0 and then uses it to trace 3 to look for places that are matching to it by producing difference plot.
+To conclude: Above code snippet takes reference pattern from trace indexed 0 and then uses it to trace indexed 3 to look for places that are matching to it by producing difference plot.

-Meaning of difference plot is next: When plot drops close to zero, it simply means that difference between target plot and reference pattern is zero in that point which means the close match is found.
+Meaning of difference plot is next: When plot drops close to zero, it simply means that difference between target plot and reference pattern is almost zero in that point which means the close match is found.

 **Your next task is to find suitable reference pattern which produces good difference plot for further calculations.
 Experiment with different values until you find satisfiable difference plot.**

 Couple of hints for this part
 * Values of this example snippet most likely do not work for you.
 You have to find your own pattern by inspecting traces and by trial and error.
 Expect that you might have to spend some time to find good one.
   * Try different starting positions and lengths about where you cut your reference pattern (values in snippet are 3600 and 500).
+  * Consider inspecting original traces closely to find suitable repeating part to be used as reference pattern.
 * Remember that your ending goal is to find clean reference plot with easily distinguishable close-to-zero spikes.
 Otherwise further calculations for that difference plot would be harder.
 * You are not limited to use sum of differences as metric.
 You can also use for example correlation if you want to.